Exact dimer phase with anisotropic interaction for one dimensional magnets: Conclusion

-{\it Conclusion}.
-Motivated by the experiments on the searching of dimerized phase in quasi-one dimensional magnets, in which the anisotropic effect is inevitable, here we explore the exact dimerized phase in an fully anisotropic XYZ model generalized from the MG model.
-We demonstrate that in a wide range of parameter regime, the GSs can be expressed by product of exact singlet dime, breaking of translational symmetry.
-This model may also supports three different gapped FM phases along different directions.
-The boundary between dimer phase and FM phases are infinite-fold degenerate, while between the FM phases are gapless, critical with central charge $c = 1$.
-These results are relevant to a large number of quasi-one dimensional magnets.
-Possible experimental signatures are presented to discriminate these phases.
-These exact results may greatly advance our understanding of exact dimerized phases in solid materials, and may also be simulating for the searching of SPT phases with discrete symmetries\cite{chen2011classification,chen2013symmetry,chen2012symmetry,chen2011complete}.
+This work is motivated by the generalization of the isotropic MG model to the anisotropic region, which may have applications in realistic one dimensional magnets.
+We demonstrate that the exact dimer phase can be found in a wide range of parameters in a generalized MG model (at point $\alpha = {1 \over 2}$) with anisotropic XYZ interaction.
+Due to the presence of the exact dimer phase, the phase boundaries can be obtained analytically using simple models, which are verified with high accuracy using some numerical methods.
+We find that this model support one exact dimer phase and three FM phases, which polarize in different directions.
+The boundaries between the exact dimer phase and FM phases are infinite-fold degenerate, while between the FM phases are gapless, critical with central charge $c = 1$ for free fermions.
+These results may be relevant to a large number of one dimensional magnets.
+Possible signatures are presented to discriminate them in experiments.
+These results may advance our understanding of dimer phases in solid materials, and it may even have application in the searching of SPT phases \cite{chen2011classification,chen2013symmetry,chen2012symmetry,chen2011complete} from the general theorem proven in this manuscript.

-{\it Acknowledgement}.
-M. G. is supported by the National Youth Thousand Talents Program (No. KJ2030000001), the USTC start-up funding (No. KY2030000053) and the NSFC (No. GG2470000101).
-G. G. is supported by National Key Research and Development Program (No. 2016YFA0301700), National Natural Science Foundation of China(No. 11574294), and the ''Strategic Priority Research Program (B)'' of the Chinese Academy of Sciences (No. XDB01030200).